Olivia-Feldman/DLStockPrectionCNNModel-/README.md

 # Evaluation of Model

 Two types of evaluation were considered for this model.
 The first was using a precision metric to determine how well the model did predicting each label of "buy", "hold and "sell".
-Two look at the precision of each class label we uesd  confusion Matrix, TP class counts ( for predicted and true) to evalute how well the model preformed.
-Precision was used instead of an accuracy metric because of the imbalance between classes.
-The "sell" label class accounted for almost 80% of class label distribution.
+Two look at the precision of each class label we uesd  confusion Matrix, TP class counts ( for predicted and true).
+We implemented our own accuracy metric tocorrectly determine the model accuracy for our imbalance class labels.
+The "sell" label class accounted for almost 90% of class label distribution.

 The second evaluation performend on the model was a financial evaluation to determine how well our model did at making money with the predicted labels.
-Using the predicted labels to determine whether to "buy", "hold",or "sell" stock.
+A trading algorithm was implemented assuming USD currency, that the trading fractional shares were not restricted and their were no broker fees.
+The maximum trade size was 3000.00 and teh initial cash on hand was $10000.0 and initial number of shares was 0.

+THe model had an accuracy of 74.603% and an financial evaluation  $3000.139 cash left on hand, 27.277 number of shares with a value of $8974.88 and a totla value of $11975.024.